-Most foreign companies need to register the license contract to the INPI to receive the overseas remittance of the royalty.
+It is mostly foreign companies that need to register the license contract with the INPI to receive the overseas remittance of the royalty.
 Therefore, if a registration system mainly targeting contract by foreign companies is provided and the government intervenes in a contract content between companies such as the royalty rate and contract period, foreign companies may undergo restriction that is disadvantageous compared with domestic companies.
 It is necessary to examine the rationality of requiring such a system and the details and degree of the disadvantage caused by actually operating the system.
 If the registration system is unreasonable or an excessive regulation, it may be inconsistent with the duty of national treatment as referred to in Article 3 of the TRIPS Agreement.